-- PC 7301 (3).
+PC 7301 (3).
 INTRODUCTION TO PASTORAL CARE.
 An introduction to the caring aspects of pastoral ministry, including biblical and theological foundations of care, the development of pastoral identity, various models of care, and essential communication skills necessary for entering diverse situations of crisis and need.
-This course will also prepare participants for Clinical Pastoral Education as well as the Resident Community Chaplaincy Initiative at SMU.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 7321 (3).
+Also, prepares participants for Clinical Pastoral Education as well as the Resident Community Chaplaincy Initiative at SMU.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 7321 (3).
 THE CARING CONGREGATION.
 An introduction to the church's ministry of pastoral care.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 7322 (3).
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 7322 (3).
 PASTORAL CARE AND FAMILY SYSTEMS.
 An introduction to the church's ministry of pastoral care by means of theological reflection upon, and application of, relevant family systems theories in the nurture of congregations.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 7639 (6).
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 7639 (6).
 BASIC CLINICAL PASTORAL EDUCATION.
 A 400-hour quarter of supervised pastoral experience approved by the Association for Clinical Pastoral Education.
 Normally offered during a 10-week, 40-hour-per-week summer term.
 Requires prior consultation with a faculty member in pastoral care.
-Students may take either this course or a CPE internship but not both.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 8301 (3).
+Students may take this course or a CPE internship but not both.

+PC 8301 (3).
 PASTORAL CARE: SPECIAL PROBLEMS.
 An examination of several major areas of pastoral work and of the relationship between pastoral care and some of the other functions of ministry.
-Specific topics will be selected by the class itself.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 8318 (3).
-MENTAL HEALTH SKILLS FOR THE PASTOR.
-This course will present basic skills, concepts and knowledge needed to evaluate mental health problems presented by parishioners, to intervene in problem situations, and to make effective referrals.
+Specific topics are selected by the class itself.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 8318 (3).
+MENTAL HEALTH SKILLS.
+Covers basic skills, concepts, and knowledge needed to evaluate mental health problems presented by parishioners, to intervene in problem situations, and to make effective referrals.
 Pastoral experience required.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 8326 (3).
-THE PASTOR'S CRISIS MINISTRY.
-An introduction to the church's ministry of pastoral care, with special emphasis on crisis theory and intervention and theological reflection upon human crisis.
-Intervention procedures will be practiced and then applied to typical crises in which the minister is called upon to help: illness, dying, bereavement, wife and child abuse, and the like.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 8333 (3).
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 8326 (3).
+PASTOR'S CRISIS MINISTRY.
+Introduces the church's ministry of pastoral care, with an emphasis on crisis theory and intervention and theological reflection upon human crisis.
+Intervention procedures are practiced and then applied to typical crises in which the minister is called upon to help: illness, dying, bereavement, wife and child abuse, and the like.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 8333 (3).
 PASTORAL CARE AND COUNSELING OF WOMEN.
-A course designed to address pastoral care and counseling concerns of women through exploration of issues such as women's psychological/social/spiritual development, women's roles and functions in families and relationships, women's bodies and sexuality, and women in the church.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - PC 8335 (3).
-SEXUAL AND DOMESTIC VIOLENCE: THEOLOGICAL AND PASTORAL CONCERNS.
-An introduction to the issues of domestic violence, child sexual abuse, rape, and elder abuse, focusing on theological and ethical concerns and the church's pastoral and educational response.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302. or NT 6301 or NT 6302.
+Addresses pastoral care and counseling concerns of women through exploration of issues such as women's psychological, social, and spiritual development.
+Also, women's roles and functions in families and relationships, women's bodies and sexuality, and women in the church.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+PC 8335 (3).
+SEXUAL AND DOMESTIC VIOLENCE: THEOLOGICAL AND PASTORAL CON-CERNS.
+Introduces the issues of domestic violence, child sexual abuse, rape, and elder abuse, with a focus on theological and ethical concerns and the church's pastoral and educational responses.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.